TrueScan Uses Laser Scanning to Bring Value to Large Healthcare Renovation

 Reality Capture Scope of Work

 There were 22 buildings included in the scope of work, including 3 active hospitals.
-This included interior & exterior scanning, above ceiling work, critical hospital and lab areas and parking garages.
+This included interior & exterior scanning, above ceiling work, critical hospital and lab areas, and parking garages.
 Strict regulations & infection protocols had to be followed due to the active hospital environment.
 The TrueScan team was in the field working 7 days a week for approximately 8 weeks.
 Field teams were switched out every 2 weeks to provide rest for the crews.
 Scanning work was typically performed overnight, to minimize disruptions to patients and hospital staff.
-By the end of the project the TrueScan team had performed approximately 3,500 scans.
-Above ceiling scans were extremely tedious, due to the infection protocols that had to be followed.
+By the end of the project, the TrueScan team had performed approximately 3,500 scans.
+Above the ceiling, scans were extremely tedious, due to the infection protocols that had to be followed.